andrewcowley/WaterNSW-data-API-documentation/getting-started.md

 ## Audience

-This document is written for web and mobile application developers, but the basics are the same for anyone looking to request data from the API.
+This document is written for web and mobile application developers, however the basics are the same for anyone looking to request data from this API.
 It is assumed that the reader has familiarity with making HTTP requests from their programming language, or tool, of choice.

 ## Making a request